CUH-MCA/SignAI-Sign-Language-Recognition-and-Translation/README.md

   <img src="docs/logo2.png" width="150">
   <br />
   <br /></p><hr>
-Sign.AI is a Sign Language Recognition and Translation application built on top of MediaPipe Framework and uses ComputerVision to Detect Hand Signs from a users video capture device.
-SignAI is accurate and also has the capability to autocorrect wordsand phrase sentences using GingerIT.
+Sign.AI is a Sign Language Recognition and Translation application built on top of MediaPipe Framework and it uses ComputerVision to Detect Hand Signs from a users video capture device.
+SignAI is accurate and also has the capability to autocorrect words and phrase sentences using GingerIT.
 Sign.AI also provides Hindi Translation for predictions with the help of argostranslate.

 ### Features:
 * Real-time hand detection and tracking using MediaPipe.
 * Hand gesture recognition using a trained TensorFlow model.
 * Graphical user interface for visualizing hand detection and recognized gestures.
-* Sentense framing using NLP
+* Sentence framing using NLP
 * Translated predictions in Hindi and English

 ## Requirements and Installation